snoopdave/linkerd-example/README.md

 ### In Terminal window #1

-First, one up one terminal window and run these commands:
+First, one up one terminal window and run these commands to "tap" the network:

     kubens mtls-example
     linkerd viz tap deploy